void-ppc/void-ppc-docs/README.md

 Once the change is good and has been merged into `testing`, it will great cleaned up and cherry-picked (or otherwise merged) into `staging` and will go through the usual rebasing process, before being submitted as an upstream pull request.

 Of course, once the project has reached stage 2 (i.e. at least initial porting work has made it upstream), you will also be able to submit your changes into Void upstream directly.
 This is the preferred way; in that case, it's best to mention me (`q66`) in the pull request so I can keep track and potentially review the changeset.
 Such changes will get pulled back into `void-ppc64` from upstream.

+## FAQ

+**Q:** Why is there no big endian `glibc` target?
+**A:** The project only aims to support targets supporting the ELFv2 ABI.
+While the ABI is endian independent, only `musl` uses it for big endian.
+Big endian `glibc` `ppc64` use the old ELFv1 ABI instead.
+Introducing an ELFv1 target would mean having to preserve backwards compatibility later, so it is explicitly omitted.

+**Q:** Will multilib be supported?
+**A:** For now it is not planned; it might be investigated at some later point, but since there is fairly little practical binary only software for `ppc`/`ppc64`, it is not a priority.
+If you do have such software, you can likely easily use a `chroot`.